Charlotte's Web

 Garth Williams wordt voor altijd herinnerd als de illustrator die geliefde fictieve personages een onvergetelijke vorm gaf.
 Zijn artistieke hand bracht de deftige muis Stuart Little, de vriendelijke spin Charlotte, haar vriend Wilbur, en talloze andere dieren, fantastische wezens en kinderen tot leven.
 Hoewel Williams ook verschillende kinderboeken schreef, zijn het vooral zijn unieke illustratiestijl en zijn vermogen om personages uitgesproken persoonlijkheden te geven die zijn nalatenschap hebben gevestigd.
 Zijn werk toonde ook de kracht van kunst om deel te nemen aan maatschappelijke dialogen.

-When he discovers that he is destined to be someone's dinner, Wilbur the pig is desolate until his spider friend Charlotte decides to help him.
+Wilbur, the pig, is desolate when he discovers that he is destined to be the farmer's Christmas dinner until his spider friend, Charlotte, decides to help him

 Fifteen-year-old Laura learns that living away from home and teaching school can be a bit frightening when most of the students are taller than she is, but every week Almonzo Wilder arrives to take her to her family for the weekend.